GuiPimenta-Dev/desafio_shape/README.md

 <img src = "utils/hard-skills-assignment-shape.PNG">

-The challenge was to create a simple python api, but I took the liberty of creating a frontend to consume the available endpoints.
+The challenge was to create a simple python api, but I also created a frontend to consume the available endpoints.

 **The front functionalities is presented below:**

 <img src = "utils/gif-frontend2.gif">

-The front is hosted on Netlify:   https://shapechallenge.netlify.app/
+The frontend is hosted on Netlify, click the link to see more: https://shapechallenge.netlify.app/

 **The api has the following endpoints:**